Bleiburg repatriations: Escape route to Bleiburg

 Croat troops and civilians mostly used escape routes toward Mežica and Bleiburg, and across the Kamnik Alps toward the Jaun Valley in Austria.
 The main Croatian column moved through the towns of Zidani Most, Celje, Šoštanj, and Slovenj Gradec.
 On 11 May, the vanguard of the column reached Dravograd.
 The bridges across the Drava River were barricaded by Bulgarian units that had reached the area on 9 May.

 On 11–12 May, generals Vjekoslav Servatzy and Vladimir Metikoš entered discussions with Bulgarian generals to allow the Croatian column to pass into Austria.
 The discussions were inconclusive, but the Bulgarians suggested they head in the direction of Prevalje and Bleiburg, which the column did.
 Bleiburg was located some four kilometres northwest of the border of Austria and Yugoslavia.
 Parts of the columns that had weak or no protection were attacked by the Partisans - on 12 May, Politika carried Yugoslav Army reports of 15,700 prisoners of war in Maribor, Zidani Most, Bled, Jesenice and elsewhere.
 On 13 May, they reported over 40,000 prisoners taken near Rogaška Slatina, Celje, Velenje, Šoštanj, Dravograd, and elsewhere.

 The main column was encircled in the Dravograd pocket.
 The Croatian Armed Forces had artillery positions in a five kilometers linear distance from Dravograd to the south and used howitzers to fire on positions of the Yugoslav Army.
 On the night of 13 May, the elite HOS infantry units, commanded by General Rafael Boban, managed to break through the Partisan blockade and the column moved west through Ravne na Koroškem and Poljana towards Bleiburg.
 A large number of Croat soldiers and civilians reached the field at Bleiburg on 14 May.
-The 38th (Irish) Infantry Brigade headquarters were set up in Bleiburg, having occupied the town on 12 May, while the rest of the 5th Corps was stationed in Klagenfurt.
+The headquarters of the British 38th (Irish) Brigade were set up in Bleiburg, having occupied the town on 12 May, while the rest of the V Corps was stationed in Klagenfurt.